-A student who cannot understand any part of this code of conduct should seek advice from an instructor or senior student
+A student who cannot understand any part of this code of conduct should seek advice from an instructor or senior student.

+An approved instructor is in charge of the Dojo.
+He/she is referred to as SENSEI (sen-say).
 Any assistant instructor or higher graded student is referred to as SEMPAI, and other students are KARATE-KA.

 Existing students will introduce themselves to, and always welcome, new students.